HenLevi/microservices/README.md

 # Overview
 This project demonstrates setting up two microservices using Spring Boot, Docker, and Kubernetes on a local Minikube cluster.
-It includes Service A (retrieving Bitcoin prices) and Service B (printing a message), managed via an Ingress controller and secured with RBAC and network policies.
+It includes Service A and Service B, managed via an Ingress controller and secured with RBAC and network policies.

 ### Project Overview
 - **Service A**: Retrieves Bitcoin prices in USD from a web API every minute and prints it.
 Every 10 minutes, it calculates and prints the average price.